 Having Migraines?
 You Might Be Anxious Or Depressed (or both)

-A study of 588 patients who attended an outpatient headache clinic found that those who experienced anxiety and depression symptoms had more frequent migraines than those who didn’t experience anxiety and depression symptoms.
+A study of 588 patients who attended an outpatient headache clinic found that those who experienced anxiety symptoms and depression symptoms had more frequent migraine headaches than those who didn’t experience anxiety and depression symptoms.
 The study also found poor sleep quality, also linked to an increase in migraines, was linked to an increase in anxiety and depression symptoms.

 The study’s press release stated:

 “The study's investigators noted that factors such as emotional distress and frequency of headache may influence each other through a common pathophysiological mechanism.
 For example, emotional responses have the potential to alter pain perception and modulation through certain signaling pathways.”

 This research isn’t new, but it does corroborate previous research that found similar links with anxiety and depression to poor sleep quality and an increased frequency in migraine headaches (with or without aura).

 This study also suggests that frequent migraines could cause an increase in anxiety and depression in migraine patients.